PrefectHQ/prefect/docs/getting-started/quickstart.md

 However, most users will eventually want to close their computers and have their flows run in the cloud.

 Prefect provides [work pools](/concepts/work-pools/) for running flows on your own dynamically provisioned infrastructure.

-Prefect Cloud even provides an option to run your flows on [Prefect-managed infrastructure](/cloud/infrastructure/).
+Prefect Cloud even provides a work pool so that you can run your flows on [Prefect-managed infrastructure](/cloud/infrastructure/).
 Let's see how to do that.

 !!! note